turingschool/career-development-curriculum-site/module_three/week_1_resumes_and_portfolios.md

 * Don't include a headshot -- it will take up valuable space and it's not a norm in this industry.
 * Your resume should only be 1 page.
 Employers will not read past that 1 page.
 * There are a lot of templates you can use, but be conservative with colors.
 Consider readability and printability.
-* Using a [template like those listed here](/resources/resume_resources) will ensure your resume passes an ATS system (applicant tracking system)
 * Don't list your special interests or hobbies.
 They don't belong on a technical resume.
 Instead, you can put them on your LinkedIn profile.

 ### What to Do